How to Measure Contact Angle on Convex and Concave Surfaces

 How to Know if Hydrophilic Coatings on Medical Devices Provide the Necessary Comfort for Patients

 Comfort is more than just a nice thing to hope for when it comes to medical devices like tubing, catheters and stents that are implanted into the human body.
-Comfort, in this instance, is referring to the absence of pain.
-Having a piece of plastic or metal inserted into your body is never going to...
+Comfort, in this instance, refers to the absence of pain.
+Having a piece of plastic or metal inserted into your body is never going to feel...

 Read